 Whatever happened to the beloved animation studio Pixar?

 This could also be due to a lack of original ideas of course, Pixar simply feeling more comfortable returning to their previous stories.
 But considering some of their big competitors such as: DreamWorks Animation, Blue Sky Animation, Warner Bros.
 Animation and Illumination Animation are all still pumping out original films (granted not all quite to the Pixar standard).
-Films such as: ‘Captain Underpants’, ‘Ferdinand’, ‘The Lego Movie’ and ‘Despicable Me’ are all still a very enjoyable watch.
+Films such as: ‘Captain Underpants,’ ‘Ferdinand,’ ‘The Lego Movie’ and ‘Despicable Me’ are all still a very enjoyable watch.
 Some of these films even making a pretty big box-office return, with the ‘Despicable Me’ spin-off: ‘Minions’ even becoming one of the highest-grossing animated films ever earning over £900 million.
-Even the company teamed up with them: Disney.
-Are beating them recently when it comes to original animated flicks, with Disney’s ‘Zootropolis’ being one of my favourite films of 2016 when it was first released.
+Even the company teamed-up with them, that being Disney, are beating them recently when it comes to original animated flicks, with Disney’s ‘Zootropolis’ being one of my favourite films of 2016 when it was first released.